zxgsy520/gffvert/README.md

 chr3	1	8303104	chr4	chr4	+	1	8303104
 chr4	1	7834686	chr3	chr3	+	1	7834686
 </code></pre>
 1.Contig Id:Genome contig id;
 2.Contig Start:The start site of contig in the genome;
 3.Contig End:The end site of contig in the genome;
-4.Chrom Id:Chromosome id after genome mounting；
+4.Chrom Id:Chromosome id after genome mounting;
-5.Chrom Id:Chromosome id after genome mounting；
+5.Chrom Id:Chromosome id after genome mounting;
-6.Direction：The direction of contig in the chromosome； 7.Chrom Start:The start site of Chrom in the genome;
+6.Direction：The direction of contig in the chromosome;
+7.Chrom Start:The start site of Chrom in the genome;
-8.Chrom End:The end site of Chrom in the genome;
+8.Chrom End:The end site of Chrom in the genome.